SamHennessy/hlive/README.md

 be [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm).
 If you've not made a change to the `Tag` the output is expected to be the same.

-This function must never get or change data.
-No calls to a remote API or database.
+This function should not get or change data.
+For example, no calls to a remote API or database should happen in this function.

 ### Components